To register and learn more about upcoming webinars, visit FCAN’s Events page.

 - A searchable database for researching degree programs at Florida colleges and universities

 - Career assessments and inventories for planning life after college

-Join Nashla Dawarhe, Coordinator of Advising and Student Services at Florida Virtual Campus and Troy Miller, FCAN’s Assistant Director for Research and Policy to learn more about the new and improved educational resources for students, parents, counselors and college advisors.
+Nashla Dawarhe, Coordinator of Advising and Student Services at Florida Virtual Campus, and Troy Miller, FCAN’s Assistant Director for Research and Policy, shared information about the new and improved educational resources for students, parents, counselors and college advisors.

-The FAFSA, or Free Application for Federal Student Aid, is available on January 1 for students who plan to attend college next fall.
-Unfortunately, thousands of Florida graduating high school seniors could qualify for free money for college but don’t because they fail to complete the form.
+Thousands of Florida graduating high school seniors could qualify for free money for college but don’t because they fail to complete the Free Application for Federal Student Aid (FAFSA).
 FCAN’s research shows that our state’s high school graduates leave behind over $100 million in Pell Grants each year by not completing the form.

-Join FCAN for this presentation featuring other FAFSA-related facts and figures that outline why FAFSA completion is important, how many students are Pell eligible, and much more
+This FCAN presentation featured other FAFSA-related facts and figures that outline why FAFSA completion is important, how many students are Pell eligible, and much more